yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/design/index.md

 ### Combinations

 There are many ways we can choose to select colors.
-One common color pairing is **Complementary Colors**, or opposite on the color wheel:
+One common color pairing is **Complementary Colors**.

-<img class="small" src="./assets/complementary.jpg">

 These are two colors that sit directly across from each other on the color wheel.
 They complement each other and often have the most contrast, but that doesn't always mean they make for the nicest pairings.

-An alternative:

-<img class="small" src="./assets/split-complementary.jpg">
+<img class="small" src="./assets/complementary.jpg">

 **Split Complimentary Colors** start with one color and then instead of going straight across the color wheel to the complimentary color, go to either the left of right a couple of colors.
 This softens the contrast and often gives a nicer, more visually appealing pairing.

-Another common combination:

-<img class="small" src="./assets/analogous.jpg">
+<img class="small" src="./assets/split-complementary.jpg">

 **Analogous Colors** are group of colors that are close to each other on the color wheel.
 They have enough contrast to be clearly distinguishable from one another, but because they are very similar they form a harmonious group.

+<img class="small" src="./assets/analogous.jpg">

 <div class="try-it">
   <h2>Try It: Colors</h2>